6mile/DevSecOps-Playbook/README.md

 <h2 id="deployment">Deployment</h2>

-Applications are deployed somewhere whether thats an AWS Lambda, S3 bucket or some old crusty server in the corner of the server room.
+Applications are deployed somewhere whether that's an AWS Lambda, S3 bucket or some old crusty server in the corner of the server room.
 In any case, DevSecOps best practices mean that you need to include that deployment location in your processes.

 | Name | Priority | Description | Difficulty | Maps to security frameworks |
 | :---        | :---   | :--- | :---    | :---    |